 If you are considering the next step for your loved one, we encourage you to connect with us and schedule a tour.
 It would be our pleasure to share the experience of StoneyBrook Suites with you.
 During your time here, we will be happy to answer any questions.
 We understand that this is a family journey and we want to give you peace of mind and help simplify things during this transition.
 “Our Joy is in Serving You.”

 StoneyBrook Suites Assisted Living is proud to announce their involvement with Build Dakota Scholarship and Lake Area Technical Institute.
-They have awarded two local individuals scholarships towards their upcoming enrollment in the Practical Nursing program at Lake Area Technical Institute.
-Cortney Bauman, from Deubrook High School, has aspirations to become a Registered Nurse and possibly take that degree further.
-President of the NHS Club, Sunday school teacher at her church and varsity athletics have kept her actively involved all throughout her schooling.
+They have awarded a local individual a scholarship towards her upcoming enrollment in the Practical Nursing program at Lake Area Technical Institute.
 Regan Schoon, from Great Plains Lutheran, has spent countless hours shadowing at Prairie Lakes Hospital that led her to her passion of pursuing the nursing field.
 Highway cleaning, prom committee and helping the disabled through Jesus Cares, are just a few of her involvements in high school.
-Both of these candidates embody the passion, drive and commitment that mirror the same attributes of the culture that is StoneyBrook Suites.
+Regan embodies the passion, drive and commitment that mirrors the same attributes of the culture that is StoneyBrook Suites.
 With StoneyBrook’s five locations, they have full and part-time nursing that get to know their residents one-on-one.
 Their nurses are an integral part and what makes their facilities run.
-StoneyBrook is anxious to watch these two grow with their degree and welcome them onboard their team upon college graduation.
+StoneyBrook is anxious to watch Regan grow with her degree and will welcome her onboard their team upon college graduation.

 Pick Your Location